-We explored the robustness of the model along a number of dimensions.
+We explore robustness of the model along a number of dimensions.
 Performance turns out to be robust as long as agents are learning in some way about price growth using past price growth observations.
-For example, Adam, Beutel, and Marcet (2014) use a model in which agents learn directly about price growth (without risk adjustment) using observations of past price growth; they document a very similar quantitative performance.
-Adam and Marcet (2010) considered learning about returns using past observations of returns, showing how this leads to asset price booms and busts.
-Furthermore, within the setting analyzed in the present paper, results are robust to relaxing Assumption 2.
+For example, Adam, Marcet, and Beutel (2014) use a model in which agents learn directly about price growth (without risk adjustment) using observations of past price growth and document a very similar quantitative performance.
+Adam and Marcet (2010) consider learning about returns using past observations of returns and show how this leads to asset price booms and busts.
+Furthermore, within the setting analyzed in this paper, results are robust to relaxing Assumption 2.
 For example, the asset pricing moments are virtually unchanged when considering agents who also learn about risk-adjusted dividend growth, using the same weight $1/\alpha$ for the learning mechanism as for risk-adjusted price growth rates.
-Indeed, given the estimated gain parameter, adding learning about risk-adjusted dividend growth contributes close to nothing to replicating stock price volatility.
-We also explored a model of learning about risk-adjusted price growth that switches between ordinary least squares learning and constant gain learning, as in Marcet and Nicolini (2003).
+Indeed, given the estimated gain parameter, adding learning about risk-adjusted dividend growth contributes close to nothing in replicating stock price volatility.
+We also explore a model of learning about risk-adjusted price growth that switches between OLS learning and constant gain-learning, as in Marcet and Nicolini (2003).
 Again, model performance turns out to be robust.
 Taken together, these findings suggest that the model continues to deliver an empirically appealing fit, as long as expected capital gains are positively affected by past observations of capital gains.